andjoer/AI_color_grade_lut/README.md

 - enable people who never saw code to experiment and train their own models since the code does not need to be toched

 # Create training data
 - In order to train the model you need to prepare the training data as it was done in the original pix2pix paper.
 The model gets trained by showing it the image how it should be color graded (the "ground truth") and the input that should be color graded.
 These images are combined together beside each other in one image, while the ground truth in on the left and the input is on the right.
-If you use the network with the reduced input size of 64 pixel, it should look like in the image below.
+If you use the network with the reduced input size of 64 pixel, belows sizes would be sufficient.
+However you may also upload higher resolution images since they get resized in the code.
 A sample image could be found in the "generate training data" folder.

 <p align="center">
   <img width="600" height="600" src="https://github.com/ajcommercial/AI_color_grade_lut/blob/master/screenshots/Training_images.jpg?raw=true">